 Whether you play football for fun or at the highest level, you must understand the impact that alcohol consumption has on your performance.
-As we mentioned in footballers diet: what to eat and when to eat it, everything you put in your body has a positive or negative effect on your training and development.
+As we mentioned in our guide: footballers diet: what to eat and when to eat it, everything you put in your body has a positive or negative effect on your training and development.

 A generic rule for any committed player is to steer clear of alcohol.
 But, we know this is not always a realistic option.
 So we are going discuss the effect alcohol has on your body pre and post intensive exercise, and the safest ways to enjoy a few drinks (if you must).

-- Culture of alcohol and football
+The culture of alcohol and football

 Alcohol consumption and alcohol sponsorship has always had a strong association with football.

 The drinking culture of football stars in the 70’s 80’s and 90’s was excessive.
 Often leading to alcoholic addiction and health problems.
 Players such as Tony Adams, Paul Merson, Paul Mcgrath and George Best played at the highest level whilst drinking high amounts of alcohol throughout the season.
 Just think how good they could have been if they took their nutrition serious?

 There’s also a strong relationship with alcohol consumption amongst amateur players.
 With the belief that a post-match pint will help with recovery.
 This is based on the theory that alcohol has high amounts of carbohydrates, so it should help replace the glycogen stores in the muscles lost during a match.
 We predict this advice came from the same genius who joked that cider is made from apples, so must count towards your five a day.